infumap/infumap/docs/deployment/raspberry-pi.md

     wg show wg0

+### Setup a macOS WireGuard Admin Client (Full VPN Access)

+Set up your admin Mac laptop to join the same WireGuard VPN and reach all VPN peers (for example `10.0.0.1` VPS and `10.0.0.2` Raspberry Pi).
+The same model also works for other WireGuard client platforms (Windows, Linux, iOS, Android), but only macOS is documented here.

+Install the [WireGuard macOS app](https://www.wireguard.com/install/) and create a new tunnel from scratch.
+In the tunnel editor, click **Generate** for the interface private key.

+Use the generated interface public key as `YOUR_MAC_PUBLIC_KEY` in the VPS peer config below.
+Use `YOUR_SERVER_PUBLIC_KEY` from the VPS file `/etc/wireguard/keys/server.key.pub`.
+Keep the generated private key on your Mac (do not copy it to the VPS).

+Use a config like:

+    [Interface]
+    PrivateKey = {GENERATED_BY_WIREGUARD_MAC_APP}
+    Address = 10.0.0.10/24
+    SaveConfig = false

+    [Peer]
+    PublicKey = {YOUR_SERVER_PUBLIC_KEY}
+    AllowedIPs = 10.0.0.0/24
+    Endpoint = {YOUR_SERVER_INTERNET_IP}:51820
+    PersistentKeepalive = 25

+Now add the Mac as a peer on the VPS (`/etc/wireguard/wg0.conf`):

+    [Peer]
+    PublicKey = {YOUR_MAC_PUBLIC_KEY}
+    AllowedIPs = 10.0.0.10/32

+Restart WireGuard on the VPS:

+    sudo systemctl restart wg-quick@wg0

+Bring the tunnel up on macOS and verify:

+    ping 10.0.0.1
+    ping 10.0.0.2
+    ssh pi@10.0.0.2

+If `10.0.0.1` works but `10.0.0.2` does not, ensure IP forwarding is enabled on the VPS (`net.ipv4.ip_forward=1`).
+That setting is also configured later in the "Expose Infumap on VPS" section.

+Use the same `10.0.0.10` value as `ADMIN_VPN_HOST_IP` in the tighter SSH firewall policy above.

 ### Setup A WireGuard Monitoring Service

 With the above setup, the Raspberry Pi may occasionally become unreachable over the WireGuard network,